Discover and dream your way through our selection of stunning

 John and Cynthia Hardy came up with the idea to create a nostalgic and unique Balinese hotel experience in 2005.
 The eleven available suites are antique Javanese bridal homes that were restored and modernized in Bali.
 The Bambu Indah offers magnificent panoramic views of traditional Balinese rice paddies in the ...

-*Costa Rica’s hippest location* Costa Rica has a long tradition of ostentatious hotel-building but today’s travelers often prefer a smaller, wiser experience.
+Costa Rica has a long tradition of ostentatious hotel-building but today’s travelers often prefer a smaller, wiser experience.
 Enter then, Kura Design Villas.
-Located on the esoteric Osa Peninsula halfway up a rainforest-clad mountainside, these properties balance perfectly on that fine line between rustic and luxury. ...
+Located on the esoteric Osa Peninsula halfway up a rainforest-clad mountainside, these properties balance perfectly on that fine line between rustic and luxury.
+Awake then, to the ...

 What makes this hotel so special is your host’s meticulous adherence to Japanese inn-keeping traditions; the aim of which is to anticipate and meet your needs before you are even aware of them yourself.
 Your hostess, Jeanie Fuji, is arguably the world’s best practitioner of the traditional Japanese art of ...